Jasiel massacre

 The Jasiel Massacre was committed on March 20, 1946 by Ukrainian Insurgent Army partisans on Polish soldiers of the Border Protection troops and officers of the Citizens' Militia in Jasiel.

 Prelude

-On 11 March, Jasiel had a large UPA presence, but it was possible to supply a Polish output located there.
+On 11 March, Jasiel had a large UPA presence, but it was possible to supply a Polish outpost located there.
 On 16 March, Second Lt.
 Wiesław Zebrzycki, leading his patrol out of Jasiel, was killed in UPA ambush.
 The situation was getting out of control as the UPA presence grew.
 On 17 March, commanders begun to ask for evacuation of Jasiel outpost as the UPA presence reached dangerous levels.

 Battle and Massacre

 Battle

 Before the massacre took place, a battle occurred between the UPA partisans and a Polish unit sent to rescue another unit stuck at Jasiel outpost.
 About 70 troops were sent to rescue 30 Polish soldiers in Jasiel.
 They reached it on 19 March.
 The Polish troops begun leaving on 20 March, but were ambushed by around 1,000 UPA partisans who opened heavy fire on them when Polish troops stopped in the village.
 They were ambushed by the UPA "Khrin" and "Myron" sotnias.
 The fighting lasted for an hour and Polish forces eventually ran out of ammunition.
 Unable to continue resistance, Polish soldiers were forced to surrender.
 As a result, 2 Polish soldiers were killed, dozen were wounded and the rest were captured.
 However, 3 people, including 1 officer, managed to make their way to Czechoslovakia.